YINI-lang/yini-cli/README.md

 In this project on GitHub, the `libs` directory contains third party software and each is licensed under its own license which is described in its own license file under the respective directory under `libs`.

 ---

-If you found this useful, a GitHub star helps the project a lot ⭐

 **^YINI ≡**
 > YINI — Clear, Structured Configuration Files.